dixitomkar1809/twitter-bot/readme.md

 listen() method puts the server to listening mode.

 Similarly accept() and close() initiate and close the connection with the client.

+_To check if the serverSocket.py is running well or not, so just run the serverSocket.py and open another terminal and run the command **telnet localhost 999**_

+If not then run and check the clientSocket.py